Design Writing Criticism enabled me

 Writing Criticism at London College of

 notified that their course was in danger of being terminated in 2012.
-Students and alumni have chosen
+Students and alumni have

-to fight for the course that so far has spawned several PhD students, curators, urban planners, and of
+to fight for the course that so far has spawned several PhD students, curators, urban planners, and

 course, design writers.
 Society has grown increasingly aware of design.
-Yet while design pervades the
+Yet while design pervades

-contemporary environment, we lack critical voices to question it, challenge its execution and ultimately
+contemporary environment, we lack critical voices to question it, challenge its execution and

 contribute to a better, more engaged society.